PhonologicalCorpusTools/SLP-AA-old-/docs/source/transcription_process.rst

 9. Visualizing transcription
 `````````````````
 To see a graphic image of transcribed handshapes, click on "Visualize transcription" button.
 A new window titled
 "Handshape visualization" appears.
-Select a Config and Hand you would like to visualize, and click OK.
+Select a Config and Hand you would like to visualize, and click "OK".

 .. image:: static/visualization.png
       :width: 90%